jarecoo/practice/notes.md

 - As long as you live with purpose and pursue it, your life is beautifully expressed and nothing is lost.
 - “The meaning of life is to give something meaning”
 - “I don't think an ancient Stoic would ever really consider the question of his or her life's meaning.
 You're part of nature; that's your meaning.
 Sure, you're also part of a family and of a society, too, but even if you were cast alone on an island, the meaningfulness of your life would just never be in question.” https://www.reddit.com/r/Stoicism/comments/8z3b20/comment/e2gfpzm?st=JJNSXYQO&sh=7470a6dc
+- “The Stoics believed that every person, animal, and thing has a purpose or a place in nature.
+Even in ancient Greek and Roman times, they vaguely understood that the world was composed of millions of tiny atoms.
+It was this idea — this sense of an interconnected cosmos — that underpinned their sense that every person and every action was part of a larger system.
+Everyone had a job — a specific duty.”
+TDS p198
 - “In a short time you’ll be nobody and nowhere, even as the great emperors Hadrian and Augustus are now.” - Marcus Aurelius, Meditations, 8.5 (The Daily Stoic, p.162)
+- ’Never shirk the proper dispatch of your duty, no matter if you are freezing or hot, groggy or well-rested, vilified or praised, not even if dying or pressed by other demands.
+Even dying is one of the important assignments of life and, in this as in all else, make the most of your resources to do well the duty at hand.’ -Marcus Aurelius, Meditations, 6.2 (TDS p199)
 -  _Wandrers Nachtsong 1_
     ```
     Der du von dem Himmel bist,